 The answer to this question isn’t simple.
 So it’s worth examining the topic in more detail.

-Sugar substitutes are lower or noncaloric sweetener alternatives that are used instead of common table sugar.
-You can find them in many foods and beverages marketed as "sugar-free" or "diet."
+Sugar substitutes are lower- or no-calorie sweetener alternatives to common table sugar.
+You can find them in many foods and beverages marketed as “sugar-free” or “diet.”